Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 I’ll let you in on a not-so-secret.
 Whenever a new post gets published here on my blog, its title isn’t necessarily the first one we came up with.

-When we outline posts, we come up with at least three different title possibilities.
-And these will often get tweaked along the way, too.
+When we outline posts, we develop at least three different title possibilities.
+These will often be tweaked along the way, too.

 For this post itself, we worked with these 3 blog title examples as potential winners—and at the end of the day, we went with a more direct keyword focus (since this term is pretty competitive):